mpicbg-scicomp/gearshifft/README.md

 If a benchmark cannot be completed due to an error, it proceeds with the next benchmark.
 The library dependent FFT steps are abstracted, where following steps are wrapped by timers.
 - buffer allocation
-- plan creation
+- plan creation (forward/backward plan)
 - memory transfers (up-/download)
 - forward and backward transforms
 - cleanup
-- timer which measures FFT process from upload to download (called "Time Device")
-- total time (allocation, plan, transfers, FFTs, cleanup)
+- total time (allocation, planning, transfers, FFTs, cleanup)
-- device initialization/teardown (only once per runtime)
+- device initialization/teardown (only once per runtime) Furthermore, the required buffer sizes to run the FFT are recorded.

 ## CSV Output